Tax Implications of Selling a Home in 2025

 Rather than talking to your real estate agent, it’s a good idea to go to an accountant or attorney with specific questions, including:

-• Questions about estate taxes or what will happen if/when the property owner dies (in this case, you’d talk to an estate planning attorney instead of a tax attorney)
+• How to navigate estate taxes or what will happen if and when the property owner dies (in this case, you’d talk to an estate planning attorney instead of a tax attorney)

 • How to structure the ownership of the property — perhaps you want to put it in the name of an estate, trust, or company, as opposed to your personal name

-• Buying a property in the US, when you aren’t a US resident or citizen
+• How to buy a property in the US, when you aren’t a US resident or citizen

 Your real estate agent may be able to refer you to the appropriate professional to help navigate the tax implications of selling a home, depending on your specific scenario and questions.
 Don’t have an agent?
 HomeLight can connect you to a top-performing, trusted agent in your market.